Updated March 27, 2023

 - OR proof of a negative PCR COVID-19 test taken within 72 hours before entering the convention which clearly shows the name of the attendee, the test date and result.
 Result report must match the photo ID of the attendee.
 At-home self tests are not an acceptable form of proof, and will not be administered on site.
 Your local county or health care provider can provide testing at a low or no cost.
 There is a San Mateo County testing facility 72 hr turn around, sites can be found on their website https://www.smcgov.org/covid-19-testing

-The local county has reduced their mask mandate for most individuals in open air settings but still recommends masks for all unvaccinated individuals and those with underlying health issues in enclosed spaces.
 Appropriate face masks, worn covering both the nose and mouth, will continue to be required inside the Convene Ballroom and the Western Martial Arts (WAR room/Inspire 2) regardless of vaccination status.
 Masks are not required in the rest of the convention spaces, hotel corridors and public spaces.
 Clockwork Alchemy will provide masks at Registration, Info Desk, at the entrance to the WAR room, Convene Ballroom and ConOps.